 Cacti: A trusty cactus is a fail-safe option for those less green fingered.
 Just be sure to place them somewhere where no one is likely to get a nasty prickle… Unless you have a colleague that took the last of the milk without replacing it!

-Overall, office environments are more calming and an all round nicer place to be with the presence of plants.
-If you are looking for a workplace that already incorporates nature and has it’s very own living wall, our 2 John Street site is calling your name!
-Email the team at firstname.lastname@example.org to arrange your viewing today.
+Overall, office environments are more calming and all-round nicer places to be with the presence of plants.
+If you are looking for a workplace that already incorporates nature and has it’s very own living wall, there’s a Boutique Workplace calling your name!
+Browse the collection or email the team at firstname.lastname@example.org to find it today.